aiven/aiven-docs/docs/platform/reference/service-ip-address.md

 connection pool.
-This IP address is not permanent, and with every service maintenance (in case of failover, maintenance upgrade or cloud migration) the IP address changes since Aiven creates a new node, migrates the existing data to it and then retire the old node.
+This IP address is not permanent, and with every service maintenance (in case of failover, maintenance upgrade or cloud migration) the IP address changes since Aiven creates a new node, migrates the existing data to it and retire the old node.

 :::note
 Aiven also offer the ability to define